-80-story 3 World Trade Center to open after years of delays
+80-story 3 World Trade Center opens, after years of delays

 One World Trade, the tallest building on the site, was developed by the Port Authority.

-The still unfinished 2 World Trade Center, immediately north of the transportation hub, is awaiting an anchor tenant and financing before it can be built beyond a stump.
+The still-unfinished 2 World Trade Center, immediately north of the transportation hub, is awaiting an anchor tenant and financing before it can be built beyond a stump.

 "We've just got to find the occupant of that last tower.
 Get that done," Silverstein said.